meetoseh/backend/docs/db/touch_points.md

   this touch point.
 Events contain a slug, channel, and parameters that may be referenced in order to form the message.
 Touch points are usually referenced by their slug within the code as it's stable across environments, unlike uids.
+- `event_schema (text not null)`: describes the openapi 3.0.3 schema that the parameters the event parameters must conform to.
+By configuring this before configuring messages, it's possible for the UI to allow discovery/autocomplete/validate that the substitutions will actually succeed.
+Furthermore, it ensures that the actual code that triggers the event matches what the touch point expects, which avoids sending poorly formatted emails silently (instead raising an error).

+  Schema Restrictions:

+  - `type` is required
+  - `example` is required

+  Schema Extensions:

+  - `x-enum-discriminator` can be used in the same way as in client screens
+  - the following string formats:

 - `selection_strategy (text not null)`: the selection strategy used to choose amongst multiple options for the desired channel.
 This dictates the state format as well.
 The state formats corresponding to each option are documented